redhat-manufacturing/device-edge-demos/demos/ztp/README.md

 ## Running the Demo

-Once the demo is built, add the appropriate passwords to `iso/ks.cfg` and use the `recook.sh` script to create a boot ISO.
+Once the demo is built, add the appropriate passwords to `iso/ks.cfg`, download the RHEL8.7 boot ISO into the `iso/` directory, and use the `recook.sh` script to create a boot ISO.
 Write it to a flash drive, and then boot your edge devices from it.
 They should boot up, pull their image, install themselves, reboot, and call home to Controller.